Balmoral Castle: Etymology

 Balmoral is pronounced /bælˈmɒrəl/ or sometimes locally /bəˈmɒrəl/.
 It was first recorded as 'Bouchmorale' in 1451, and it was pronounced [baˈvɔrəl] by local Scottish Gaelic speakers.
 The first element in the name is thought to be the Gaelic both, meaning "a hut", but the second part is uncertain.
 Adam Watson and Elizabeth Allan wrote in The Place Names of Upper Deeside that the second part meant "big spot (of ground)".
-Alexander MacBain suggested this was originally the Pictish *mor-ial, "big clearing" (c.f.
-Welsh mawr-ial).
+Alexander MacBain suggested this was originally the Pictish *mor-ial, "big clearing" (cf. Welsh mawr-ial).
 Alternatively, the second part could be a saint's name.

 History

 King Robert II of Scotland (1316–1390) had a hunting lodge in the area.
 Historical records also indicate that a house at Balmoral was built by Sir William Drummond in 1390.
 The estate was later tenanted by Alexander Gordon, second son of the 1st Earl of Huntly.
 A tower house was built on the estate by the Gordons.

 In 1662, the estate passed to Charles Farquharson of Inverey, brother of John Farquharson, the "Black Colonel".
-The Farquharsons were Jacobite sympathisers and James Farquharson of Balmoral was involved in both the 1715 and 1745 rebellions.
-He was wounded at the Battle of Falkirk in 1746.
-The Farquharson estates were forfeit, and passed to the Farquharsons of Auchendryne.
+The Farquharsons were Jacobite sympathisers, and James Farquharson of Balmoral was involved in both the 1715 and 1745 Jacobite risings.
+He was wounded at the Battle of Falkirk (1746).
+The Farquharson estates were forfeited and passed to the Farquharsons of Auchendryne.
 In 1798, James Duff, 2nd Earl Fife, acquired Balmoral and leased the castle.
-Sir Robert Gordon, a younger brother of the 4th Earl of Aberdeen, acquired the lease in 1830.
-He made major alterations to the original castle at Balmoral, including baronial-style extensions that were designed by John Smith of Aberdeen.
+Sir Robert Gordon, a younger brother of George Gordon, 4th Earl of Aberdeen, acquired the lease in 1830.
+He made major alterations to the original castle at Balmoral, including baronial-style extensions that John Smith of Aberdeen designed.